One second, two seconds,…., five seconds, still loading?

 And only a CDN can rescue you from this problem.
 The CDN aka content delivery network, delivers your web content from different data centers around the world.

-7. Page Caching
+7. Page Caching for smooth Elementor page speed.

 Page caching is one of the best things to do for speeding up your Elementor website.
 If your host doesn’t already do it for your website, you must do it manually.